AviatrixSystems/Docs/HowTos/general_glossary.rst

 CIDR (Classless Inter-Domain Routing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Also known as supernetting.
-CIDR allocates `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ addresses by creating unique and detailed addresses for networks and devices.
-A CIDR is the range of IP addresses a network uses.
-CIDR’s class system improves the efficiency of allocating IP (Internet Protocol) Addresses by using prefixes of varying lengths (variable-length subnet masking (VLSM)).
+Also known as supernetting, CIDR allocates `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ addresses by creating unique and detailed addresses for networks and devices.
+A CIDR is a range of IP addresses that a network uses.
+CIDR’s class system improves the efficiency of allocating IP (Internet Protocol) addresses by using prefixes of varying lengths (variable-length subnet masking (VLSM)).

 Classless Inter-Domain Routing (CIDR) is a range of IP addresses a network uses.
 A CIDR address looks like a normal IP address, except that it ends with a slash followed by a number.
 The number after the slash represents the number of addresses in the range.

 Cloud
 ^^^^^^^^^^^^^^^^^^^^^

-Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—you can access over the Internet, instead of managing a physical server yourself.
+Cloud computing is the delivery of computing service—including servers, storage, databases, networking, software, analytics, and intelligence that you can access over the internet, instead of managing a physical server yourself.

 Construct
 ^^^^^^^^^^^^^^^^^^^^^